FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 ## Hardware Design
 #### System
 The system is comprised of three components; a force gauge, an arduino microcontroller, and a beaglebone black.
 Together they registered, interpolated and presented the data to provide a smooth user experience.
 Additionally an external machine was used to run the webserver to allow for better connectivity.
-An example of the system can seen in [Figure 4](#figure-4).
+An example of the system can seen in [Figure 4](#figure-4) and the diagram in [Figure 6](#figure-6).

 #### Subsystems
 ###### Force Gauge